A fitting trip after I recently completed Squared Online Training with Google UK.

 You can probably sense an irony in my tone.
 We had gone to the wrong HQ.
 This is what happens when you Google ‘Google’ and use Google maps to get there.
 It wasn’t a huge problem, we cracked the maps out again and wandered over to Buckingham Palace Rd HQ instead.

-We left feeling quite special, and congratulated ourselves on the laid back nature of our trip arranging, which had allowed us an extra few hours in the big smoke to get some grub and a few pre Christmas drinks.
-After wandering through Covent Garden, we went with Danny’s recommendation to eat at Wahaca, which was pretty decent if you like quesadillas & guacamole, which I do.
+We left feeling quite special, and congratulated ourselves on the laid back nature of our trip arranging; we got an extra few hours in the big smoke to get some grub and a few pre-Christmas drinks!
+After wandering through Covent Garden, we went with Danny’s recommendation to eat at Wahaca; it is pretty decent if you like quesadillas & guacamole, which I do.

 We love a good real ale!

 With an hour to kill we tube hopped to Camden & stumbled into the Worlds End pub for a couple of drinks before wishing we had longer and heading back to Euston.
 If you haven’t been to this pub, you need to go, it’s all I’m saying.
 It’s like a surreal cross between a Victorian street and a pirate ship.
 Throw in a Tardis.

 On the train home, we met a top bloke called Alex, it may as well have just been the pub because I dozed off on the shoulder of the hapless chap.
 It’s all good because in this world of professionals on a train, I had still managed to connect on LinkedIn first, and apologise in advance.
 Oh, the shame.